Many people wonder whether sales is an art or a science.

 Time makes all the difference when it comes to conversion.

-Did you know that reaching out to a new prospect within the first minute after lead generation, increases the odds that they will convert by 400%?
-As the minutes pass, this likelihood drops exponentially, so that within an hour, your chances are significantly slimmer – only 36%.
+Did you know that reaching out to a new prospect within the first minute after lead generation, significantly increases the odds that they will convert?

 Similarly, be extremely responsive when it comes to customer queries and requests, as it also highly impacts their decision-making process.
 Sometimes, all it takes for a customer to make up their mind and purchase something is the right product information.